-Operations within tempdb are minimally logged.
-This enables transactions to be rolled back. tempdb is re-created every time SQL Server is started so that the system always starts with a clean copy of the database.
+Operations within tempdb are minimally logged so that transactions can be rolled back. tempdb is re-created every time SQL Server is started so that the system always starts with a clean copy of the database.
 Temporary tables and stored procedures are dropped automatically on disconnect, and no connections are active when the system is shut down.
 Therefore, there is never anything in tempdb to be saved from one session of SQL Server to another.
 Backup and restore operations are not allowed on tempdb.

 Physical Properties of tempdb in SQL Server

-The following table lists the initial configuration values of the tempdb data and log files, which are based on the defaults for the Model database.
+The following table lists the initial configuration values of the tempdb data and log files in SQL Server, which are based on the defaults for the Model database.
 The sizes of these files may vary slightly for different editions of SQL Server.

 |File||Logical name||Physical name||Initial size||File growth|